NixOS/nix/src/nix/nix.md

 attributes `packages.x86_64-linux.hello`,
 `legacyPackages.x86_64-linux.hello` and `hello`.

-## Store paths
+### Store path

 Example: `/nix/store/v5sv61sszx301i0x6xysaqzla09nksnd-hello-2.10`

 These are paths inside the Nix store, or symlinks that resolve to a path in the Nix store.

-## Store derivations
+### Store derivation

 Example: `/nix/store/p7gp6lxdg32h4ka1q398wd9r2zkbbz2v-hello-2.10.drv`

-By default, if you pass a [store derivation] path to a `nix` subcommand, the command will operate on the [output path]s of the derivation.
+By default, if you pass a [store derivation] path to a `nix` subcommand other than [`show-derivation`](./nix3-show-derivation.md), the command will operate on the [output path]s of the derivation.

 [output path]: ../../glossary.md#gloss-output-path

-For example, `nix path-info` prints information about the output paths:
+For example, [`nix path-info`](./nix3-path-info.md) prints information about the output paths:

 ```console
 # nix path-info --json /nix/store/p7gp6lxdg32h4ka1q398wd9r2zkbbz2v-hello-2.10.drv
 [{"path":"/nix/store/v5sv61sszx301i0x6xysaqzla09nksnd-hello-2.10",…}]
 ```

 If you want to operate on the store derivation itself, pass the `--derivation` flag.

-## Nix attributes
+### Nix file

 Example: `--file /path/to/nixpkgs hello`

-When the `-f` / `--file` *path* option is given, installables are interpreted as attribute paths referencing a value returned by evaluating the Nix file *path*.
+When the option `-f` / `--file` *path* \[*attrpath*...\] is given, installables are interpreted as the value of the expression in the Nix file at *path*.
+If attribute paths are provided, commands will operate on the corresponding values accessible at these paths.
+The Nix expression in that file, or any selected attribute, must evaluate to a derivation.

-## Nix expressions
+### Nix expression

-Example: `--expr '(import <nixpkgs> {}).hello.overrideDerivation (prev: { name = "my-hello"; })'`.
+Example: `--expr 'import <nixpkgs> {}' hello`

-When the `--expr` option is given, all installables are interpreted as Nix expressions.
+When the option `--expr` *expression* \[*attrpath*...\] is given, installables are interpreted as the value of the of the Nix expression.
+If attribute paths are provided, commands will operate on the corresponding values accessible at these paths.
+The Nix expression, or any selected attribute, must evaluate to a derivation.

 You may need to specify `--impure` if the expression references impure inputs (such as `<nixpkgs>`).

 ## Derivation output selection